esrlabs/bake/documentation/concepts/prebuild.rst

       Except setup, config: Release
     }

 It is possible to specify the Prebuild tags in all configurations, not only in the main configuration.
-Logically they will be merged.
+Logically, they will be merged.

 In the example above, no configurations will be built - except those three.
 The prebuild output is used directly.